A recent call from a relative this week reminded me how much things have changed over the last month.

 Family screwed up big time.
 It really is an emergency and your relative has really messed up their finances.
 They refinanced that house a few times and now they are underwater.
 They need help to make the mortgage this month.
 The problem is at best you’d only delay the inevitable.
 They just don’t have the income to support their lifestyle.

 As you figure out why you don’t want to do this, make sure that you keep communication open and honest between you and your spouse.
-That is your priority because no matter what you decide with family, you two will have to get through this together.

 Evaluating Family and Money as Objectively as Possible